Philodendron Splendid require a natural habitat-like room setting to sustain their broad velvety green foliage.

 Moreover, they would grow relatively quickly when provided with great care but do not mistake them for their vining counterparts.

-Read on to find out how to best care for your Philodendron Splendid at home.
+Read on to learn how to best care for Philodendron Splendid plant at home.

 - Overview of Philodendron Splendid